TecJoJo/MyResumeSiteV2.0/README.md

-#This project is still uder developing
+#This project is still under developing#

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).